 Revisions to the NFCI and ANFCI

-The history of the NFCI and the ANFCI can change from week to week depending on incoming data, data revisions and changes in the estimated weight given each financial indicator, although these changes tend to be very small.
+The history of the NFCI and the ANFCI can change from week to week depending on incoming data, data revisions, and changes in the estimated weight given each financial indicator, although these changes tend to be very small.
 Because they include a number of monthly and quarterly financial indicators that are regularly revised, revisions to the NFCI and ANFCI will tend to be more pronounced near the beginning of each month.
-The ANFCI is additionally influenced by economic growth and inflation, as captured by the three-month moving average of the Chicago Fed National Activity Index (CFNAI-MA3) and three-month total inflation according to the Price Index for Personal Consumption Expenditures (PCE).
-As a result, it will tend to show larger revisions to its history over time.
+The ANFCI is additionally influenced by economic activity and inflation.
+For details see Chicago Fed Letter No. 386.

 Thank you for your comments.